AlexGascon/book-notes/test-driven-development-by-example/part-3/notes.md

 ## Testing patterns ##
 * **Child test**: When trying to test something and ending with a test that is too big, write a smaller test representing the broken version of the big test, make it pass, and then introduce the larger test case again

+* **Broken test**: After finishing a programming session, if you're programming alone, leave your last test broken.
+That way, when you go back to the code, you know exactly what where you doing: implementing the feature with the broken test.
+This will let you avoid spending time trying to remember where you were, what you were trying to achieve, etc. *Note: do this only when you're working alone in your project.
+DON'T do this on a team project, as you will leave the environment broken for everyone else and that's very rude*